 But how do you choose which destination?
 Arran, Bute and the Cowal peninsula are within easy reach of Glasgow and Edinburgh - but head a bit further and you'll get the full delights of Mull, Islay, or Skye.
 There's plenty to see and do, and it's the perfect time to visit: the days are getting longer, but the midges haven't woken up yet.
 So get packed, and get booked: here are a few ideas to get you started with your family holiday on the west coast this Easter.

 Set the kids free on Arran: give them a net and a bucket and send them rockpooling on the beach for an afternoon, or pedal out on mountain bikes in search of the island's muddiest trails.
 Not brought the bikes with you?
 Hire them from Arran Adventures or the Arran Outdoor Education Centre - where you can also book a bit of kayaking, archery, sailing, gorge walking, and climbing.

 If you're on Arran for the Easter weekend, don't miss the Easter egg hunt at Brodick Castle - the National Trust's bunny has been up to his usual tricks, and it's down to your kids to track down those chocolatey treats.

 There's lots of wildlife to see on Arran - especially in the spring, when everything's coming back to life.
 From the ferry, make sure everyone's watching out for dolphins and porpoises.
 And when you're on the island there are otters, eagles, and seals to spot - as well as little red squirrels and the huge red deer that roam freely over the moors in the north.

-Bute and Portavadie for Easter egg hunts and beach picnics
+Bute and Portavadie for Victorian mansions and beach picnics

 Elsewhere on the island, take a picnic to Scalpsie Bay, and show the children how to sing to seals (they like it!) - and look out for the local cows that love to roam on the beach.